-- 1. Start the combine, and with the header fully lowered, raise the reel to maximum height. - 2.
-Engage the emergency brake, shut combine down, and allow all moving parts to come to a complete stop before exiting the cab. - 3.
-Remove lock pin from left side reel height control arm, and replace into the desired location (hole).
+- 1. Start the combine, and with the header fully lowered, raise the reel to maximum height. - Engage the emergency brake, shut combine down, and allow all moving parts to come to a complete stop before exiting the cab. - 3.
+Remove lock pin from left side reel height control arm, and place into the desired location (hole).
 Ensure that pin is fully engaged and locked in place with the safety clasp.
+Perform fine adjustment with Fine Adjustment nut.
 Take note of the exact location of the pin.